coins/bitcoin-scripts/bitwise_xor.md

 ## Bitwise XOR of Byte-sized Words

 Bitwise XOR of byte-sized words.
-Once the reusable lookup table is on the stack, an bitwise XOR of a byte costs about 30 instructions.
+Once the 512 elements of the reusable lookup table are on the stack, a bitwise XOR of a byte costs only 26 instructions.

 ```
 btcdeb "[